austin-rey/developer-connector/README.md

 This is a MERN stack application based off a course from Brad Traversy.

-This is my first full-stack application
+This is my first full-stack application.

 #### Application URL : Coming Soon